Corporate Social Responsibility of Natural Stone Supplier – Regatta Universal Exports

 - Earthing system of electricity

-- All machines are marked with yellow line, which reminds that workers are not supposed to cross it while working on the machine.
+- All machines are marked with the yellow line, which reminds that workers are not supposed to cross it while working on the machine.

 Freedom of Association & Right to Collective Bargaining: